Apple IIe: Reception

+IIe sold well in 1983 despite the IBM PC's great success.
+Sales rose in late 1983 and early 1984 despite aging technology as the company cut prices, possibly to reduce inventory before announcing IIc.
+Customers who visited stores curious about Macintosh, or the new IBM PCjr, often bought IIe instead.

 BYTE wrote in February 1983 that the IIe was "like having an Apple II with all the extras built in ... with a variety of exciting new features and capabilities" for about the same price as the Apple II.
 It found the computer to be highly compatible with the Apple II and praised the quality of the documentation for developers and beginners.
 The review concluded, "Congratulations, Apple Computer, you've produced another winner".
 InfoWorld's reviewers, Apple II Plus owners for four years, wished that the IIe's price were lower but stated that it "does give you more for your money, however".
 They also found compatibility to be very high, and concluded that "we are generally pleased with the changes Apple has provided with the IIe".
 Creative Computing said in December 1984 that the IIe and IIc were the best home computers with prices above $500, with the IIe better for those wanting expansion cards, color graphics, and educational and entertainment software.
 The magazine also chose the IIe as the best educational computer above $1000, citing Apple's strong early commitment to the market and large number of third-party education-related peripherals.